Heathrow Reimagined:

-Why is it time for a fundamental review of Heathrow?
+Why is it time for fundamental reform of Heathrow?

 In the 15 years since the last detailed review by the Competition Commission, Heathrow has become the world’s most expensive airport and has failed to modernise at the same pace as its peers – a clear sign of a failure of the regulatory system.